 Months later, in 1990, I opened that bridal shop with my mom and it remained successfully open until she retired in 2014.
 The business got an A in life, too, from the thousands of customers who had their dreams dressed by the work we did.
-Every month or so someone posts on Facebook on their anniversary a photo and a thank you to us for helping them feel so special on their most special day… an amazing reminder of the legacy that simple school project business plan created.
+Every month or so someone posts on Facebook on their anniversary a photo and a thank you to us for helping them feel so special on their most special day… an amazing reminder of the legacy that a simple school project business plan created.

 While we ran that business together, I opened a side business, using my creative skills to design and sell items wholesale.
 I created over 200 wedding headpieces and veils and designed and sold four of my very own wedding gown designs.

 At some point burn-out happened.
-I got tired of the crazy hours, crazy brides, long weekend, late nights, and stress.
+I got tired of the crazy hours, crazy brides, long weekends, late nights, and stress.
 Itchy to do something that was truly my very own (entrepreneurs get this) and week-day only, I ventured out to become a personal chef at the age of 30.
 I am a great cook.
 Thinking “I got this” I skipped the business plan and support and went out solo, no support other than a certification.
 No marketing plan.
 No definite course of action.

 That business failed.
 It hurt.
 Bad.
 Fear arrived.

 I went to work at a corporate job for another entrepreneur.
 It was a good fit because I got scared to be on my own, but the business allowed me the freedom to operate much like an entrepreneur.
 I still had a voice.
 My ideas, processes, and procedures were welcomed and rewarded, and up I climbed.
 I was successful in my role there for 8 years before the fear fell away and the itch returned.
-I wanted to do this on my own terms – manage projects, lead teams, support growth, see dreams fulfilled… and I tried to figure out how to be an operations administrator
+I wanted to do this on my own terms – manage projects, lead teams, support growth, see dreams fulfilled… and I tried to figure out how to be an operations administrator.

-I found myself wanting to things on my own terms – manage projects, lead teams, support growth, see dreams fulfilled… and I tried to figure out how to be an operations administrator for more than one business at a time.
+I found myself wanting to do things on my own terms – manage projects, lead teams, support growth, see dreams fulfilled… and I tried to figure out how to be an operations administrator for more than one business at a time.
 I started working with 2 clients at night and on weekends while working my corporate job.
 Then those clients wanted more from me and I had to make a choice – the safety of the corporate cage, or the freedom (and risk) of being on my own again.

 What if I failed again?

 Learning from my personal-chef-mistake of trying to do it all alone, I knew this time had to be different.
 I needed a plan.
 I needed help.
 I found AssistU and trained to be a Virtual Assistant.
-I created joined the AssistU community of VA.
+I created joined the AssistU community of VAs.
 I got a coach.
 I invested in relationships with women who were already “doing it”.
 I committed to a path of learning, growth, and investing in myself.